Skimuseet

 Architecture, Interior Architecture, Landscape Architecture

-The Norwegian Skimuseet in Oslo is the world’s oldest ski museum.
-For the 100 years anniversary in 2023, Snøhetta has designed a new extension and outdoor entrance.
-The ambition is to bring the building displaying over 4.000 years of ski history back into the light.
+The Norwegian Skimuseet in Oslo is the world's oldest ski museum, dating back to 1923.
+For the 100-year anniversary, Snøhetta has designed a new extension and outdoor entrance for the museum, situated by the Holmenkollen Ski Jump.

 Technical details